whyboris/utilitarianism.net/content/objections-to-utilitarianism/_index.md

 ## General Ways of Responding to Objections to Utilitarianism

 Many objections rest on the idea that utilitarianism has counterintuitive implications.
 We can see these implications by considering concrete examples or _thought experiments_.
-For instance, in our article on the [rights objection](/objections-to-utilitarianism/rights), we consider the Transplant case:
+For instance, in our section on the [rights objection](/objections-to-utilitarianism/rights), we consider the Transplant case:

 > **Transplant:** Imagine a hypothetical scenario in which there are five patients, each of whom will soon die unless they receive an appropriate transplanted organ⁠—a heart, two kidneys, a liver, and lungs.
 A healthy patient, Chuck, comes into the hospital for a routine check-up and the doctor finds that Chuck is a perfect match as a donor for all five patients.
 Should the doctor kill Chuck and use his organs to save the five others?